weibohuang0314/pixel_aware_gyro_aided_klt_feature_tracker/README.md

 ./build.sh
 ```

 #4.
-Demo examples
+Running Demo examples (RealSenseD435i)
 1. `cd Examples/Demo/`
 2. Uncompress `data/PKUSZ_RealSenseD435i_sequence/sequence_1.zip` into `data/PKUSZ_RealSenseD435i_sequence/` folder.
+The other sequences can be downloaded from [Google Share](https://drive.google.com/drive/folders/1oBaiijQvzDb9SezgaVPm1ABosvTcztJ7?usp=sharing) or [BaiduNetDisk](https://pan.baidu.com/s/1f3RIVcMniJs0Z0apdtYRtw) (code: qjd2) for users from China Mainland.

 3. Execute the following command.
 ```
 ./RealSenseD435i RealSenseD435i.yaml
 ```

-The keypoints are automatically detected using the `ORBextractor`.
+4. By default, the keypoints are automatically detected using the `ORBextractor`.

-4. If you want to load keypoints from file, we give an example.
-Execute the following command.
-Uncompress `data/PKUSZ_RealSenseD435i_sequence/SuperPoints.zip` into `data/PKUSZ_RealSenseD435i_sequence/` folder.
-In the `RealSenseD435i.yaml` file, change `LoadDetectedKeypoints` to `1` and set `DetectedKeypointsFile` to `"/data/PKUSZ_RealSenseD435i_sequence/SuperPoints/sequence_1"`.
-Rerun `./RealSenseD435i RealSenseD435i.yaml` in the terminal.
+   If you want to load keypoints from file, we give an example as follows.
+First, uncompress `data/PKUSZ_RealSenseD435i_sequence/SuperPoints.zip` into `data/PKUSZ_RealSenseD435i_sequence/` folder.
+Second, in the `RealSenseD435i.yaml` file, change `LoadDetectedKeypoints` to `1` and set `DetectedKeypointsFile` to `"/data/PKUSZ_RealSenseD435i_sequence/SuperPoints/sequence_1"`.
+Third, run `./RealSenseD435i RealSenseD435i.yaml` in the terminal.

 #5.
 ROS Examples